lreimer/green-kubernetes/README.md

         kube-green.dev/exclude: "true"
 ```

-To see some details when the above `SleepInfo` resource will be schedules next, you can have
-a look at the log output from the _kube-green-controller-manager_ pod.
+To see some details when the above `SleepInfo` resource will be schedules next, you can have a look at the log output from the _kube-green-controller-manager_ pod.
 ```bash
 kubectl logs pod/kube-green-controller-manager-5855848d7f-dftxd -n kube-green
 ```

-## Carbon Aware Scaling with Keda
+## Carbon Aware Scaling with KEDA

+_KEDA is a Kubernetes-based Event Driven Autoscaler that allows granular scaling of workloads in Kubernetes, based on multiple defined parameters, leveraging the concept of built for purpose scalers.
+To build a Kubernetes application with carbon aware scaling, we need to implement demand shaping that scales workloads based on the current carbon intensity of the location where the Kubernetes cluster is deployed.
+To achieve this using KEDA, you can set up the newly introduced KEDA carbon-aware scaler for your Kubernetes workloads and define your carbon intensity scaling thresholds._  (https://www.tfir.io/carbon-aware-kubernetes-scaling-a-step-towards-greener-cloud-computing/)

 ```bash
 # deploy the normal KEDA scaler